icesfont/ctf-writeups/uiuctf/2024/README.md

 1. The credentials themselves aren't actually passed to the iframe -- instead, after getting a read token and authentication code from the background script, *those* are passed to the iframe instead (via the search parameters), which then makes a 'redeem token' request to get the credentials.
 Subtly, this allows us to be able to make an arbitrary 'redeem token' request, but this will only be useful if we can get a valid code for our token (part 2).

 2. The credentials are inserted directly into the page via `innerHTML` which means we potentially have arbitrary HTML injection if we can somehow save arbitrary credentials to storage!
-Sadly, this isn't quite uXSS, owing to the strict CSP of `script-src 'self' 'unsafe-eval'; object-src 'none';`.
+This isn't quite uXSS, owing to the strict CSP of `script-src 'self' 'unsafe-eval'; object-src 'none';`.

 Indeed, we *can* save arbitrary credentials to storage!
 Here's the content script: